 - Use our AssureWel Benchmarking Tool to compare your feather loss against the rest of the non-caged industry*.

 - Read our welfare guides on good practice and improving performance on particular outcome measures.

-- Support and training for producer groups, field staff, vets and companies is also available through the AssureWel project, to find out more contact the AssureWel Animal Welfare Advisors.
+- Support and training for producer groups, field staff, vets and companies is also available through AssureWel, to find out more contact us.

-* Compares your scores to those collected during farm assessment visits on Freedom Food and Soil Association farms
+* Compares your scores to those collected during farm assessment visits on RSPCA Assured and Soil Association farms